-Below, we discuss our empirical findings based on our agnostic identification strategy.
-The results are based on a VAR(3) but are robust to higher lag orders.
+Below, we discuss our empirical findings based on the agnostic identification strategy described in Section 2.
+The results are based on a VAR(4).

 3.2.1 Impulse responses

 Figure 6 shows the impulse responses to the identified monetary policy and neo-Fisherian shocks.
 The dark and light shaded areas represent, respectively, the 84 and 95 percent bias-corrected bootstrap confidence intervals, computed using Kilian (1998)'s procedure with 2000 replications.
 The solid lines represent the median responses.